-A student is expected to follow the course schedule for which he/she registers.
-However, prior to the non-penalty withdrawal date a student may initiate withdrawal from a course.
-Withdrawals requested prior to the non-penalty withdrawal date will have a recorded grade of W. After the non-penalty withdrawal date and prior to the final withdrawal deadline, a student may still initiate withdrawal from a course.
-Withdrawals initiated within this time frame may have a recorded grade of F or W based on the academic average and discretion of the faculty at the time of withdrawal.
-After the final withdrawal date, a student may not initiate withdrawal from a course.
-Withdrawal dates are posted in the catalog calendar.
-When a student initiates withdrawal from a course, the withdrawal is not complete until the student fills out a Drop Form, obtains all required signatures in the proper order, and delivers the form to the Registrar's Office.
+"A student is expected to follow the course schedule for which he/she registers.
+However, prior to the withdrawal date a student may initiate withdrawal from a course.
+Withdrawals requested prior to the withdrawal date will have a recorded grade of W. After the withdrawal date, a student may not initiate withdrawal from a course.
+Withdrawal dates will be November 10 in fall semesters and April 10 in spring semesters.
+In the event that November 10 or April 10 fall on a Saturday or Sunday, the withdrawal date will be the Monday immediately following that date.
+When a student initiates withdrawal from a course, the withdrawal is not complete until the student fills out a Drop Form, obtains all required signatures, and delivers the form to the Registrar's Office.

-A faculty member may withdraw a student from his/her course for a violation of the stated attendance policy or for Honor Code violations at any time during a semester.
-Prior to the non-penalty withdrawal date, a faculty member may withdraw a student from a course for a violation of the stated attendance policy and the grade recorded will be W. After the non-penalty withdrawal date, a faculty member may still withdraw a student from a course for a violation of the stated attendance policy, but the grade recorded may be F or W based on the student's academic average and discretion of the faculty at the time of withdrawal.
-Students withdrawn from a course for an Honor Code violation will receive a grade of WF.
-When a faculty member withdraws a student from a course, the withdrawal is not complete until the faculty member fills out an Automatic Dropping of Students Form, obtains the signature of the department chair or dean, and delivers the form to the Registrar's Office.
+A faculty member may withdraw a student from his/her course at any time during a semester prior to the submission of senior or final grades, and the grade recorded will be W. Reasons for withdrawal may include, but not be limited to, course policy or Honor Code violations.
+Students withdrawn from a course for an Honor Code violation may be assigned a grade of F in accordance with individual course policies.
+When a faculty member withdraws a student from a course, the withdrawal is not complete until the faculty member fills out an Automatic Dropping of Students Form, obtains the signature of the department chair or dean, and delivers the form to the Registrar's Office."